MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 ```powershell
 Get-Help Install-VMInsights.ps1 -Detailed
 ```

-Use the script to enable VM insights using Azure Monitoring Agent and Dependency Agent.

 When you enable VM insights using Azure Monitor Agent, the script associates a Data Collection Rule (DCR) and a User Assigned Managed Identity (UAMI) to the VM/Virtual Machine Scale Set.
 The UAMI settings are passed to the Azure Monitor Agent extension.